halex5000/ld-articles/Cloudflare EdgeSDK/Using the LaunchDarkly EdgeSDK with CloudFlare.md

 }
 ```

-Use the same instance of `HTMLRewriter` as from the above example as trying to create more than one instance of `HTMLRewriter` in a single Worker will cause errors.
+Next create an element handler to modify the DOM element that you would like to populate with the returned value of the string flag in LaunchDarkly.
+In the below case, the element handler will be called for every `<h1>` element within the page HTML.
+You'll need to use the same instance of `HTMLRewriter` as from the above example as trying to create more than one instance of `HTMLRewriter` in a single Worker will cause errors.

 ```javascript
 rewriter.on("h1", new H1ElementHandler());
 ```

+Lastly, the element handler that is called gets the value of the flag, `header-text` in this case, and replaces the text within the `<h1>` tag with the result.

 ```javascript
 class H1ElementHandler {